-It’s important to make memories with everyone, but you don’t want to be left with the mess from them for you to clean up alone.
+It’s important to make memories with everyone, but you don’t want to be left with a mess from them for you to clean up alone.

 The more hands available, the easier it’ll be to organize your space.
 Be sure to stop by the kids house chores post to help you get the family to clean up after themselves.

-When thinking about how many kids is too many for parents, you’ll need to consider why you’re thinking there’s a number limit for you and your spouse.
+When thinking about how many kids are too many for parents, you’ll need to consider why you’re thinking there’s a number limit for you and your spouse.

 Yes, kids allow us to relive our childhood, and in some instances, help us stay young.

 They can also create gray hairs and wrinkles on your body.